 Performance outcomes Acceptable outcomes Response Main Roads, 2017, for further guidance on how to comply with this performance outcome.
 AO15.2 A new or changed access to a limited access road is consistent with the limited access policy for the state-controlled road.
 Note: Limited access policies for limited access roads declared under the Transport Infrastructure Act 1994 can be obtained by contacting the relevant Department of Transport and Main Roads regional office.
-AND Proposal complies.
-AO15.3 Where a new or changed access is for a service centre, access is consistent with the Service centre policy, Department of Transport and Main Roads, 2013 and the Access policy for roadside service centre facilities on limited access roads, Department of Transport and Main Roads, 2013, and the Service centre strategy for the state-controlled road.
-Note: The Service centre policy, Department of Transport and Main Roads, 2013, Access policy for roadside service centre facilities, Department of Transport and Main Roads, 2013 and the relevant Service centre strategy for a state-controlled road can be accessed by contacting the relevant Department of Transport and N/A PO16 The location and design of vehicular access to a state-controlled road (including access to a limited Main Roads regional office.
-AO16.1 Vehicular access is provided from a local road. access road) does not create a safety hazard for users of a state-controlled road or result in a worsening of operating conditions on a state-controlled road.
+AND N/A AO15.3 Where a new or changed access is for a service centre, access is consistent with the Service centre policy, Department of Transport and Main Roads, 2013 and the Access policy for roadside service centre facilities on limited access roads, Department of Transport and Main Roads, 2013, and the Service centre strategy for the state-controlled road.
+N/A Note: The Service centre policy, Department of Transport and Main Roads, 2013, Access policy for roadside service centre facilities, Department of Transport and Main Roads, 2013 and the relevant Service centre strategy for a state-controlled road can be accessed by contacting the relevant Department of Transport and Main Roads regional office.
+PO16 The location and design of vehicular access to a state-controlled road (including access to a limited AO16.1 Vehicular access is provided from a local road.
+Proposal complies. access road) does not create a safety hazard for users of a state-controlled road or result in a worsening of operating conditions on a state-controlled road.
 Note: Where a new or changed access between the premises and a state-controlled road is proposed, the Department of Transport and Main Roads will need to assess the proposal to OR all of the following acceptable outcomes apply: AO16.2 Vehicular access for the development is consistent with the function and design of the state-controlled road.
-AND Proposal complies - access is obtained from service road portion of the State controlled road.
+AND N/A